 We'll walk you through how to handle either situation with financial finesse.

 If you receive money from the CRA, here are a few useful ways to use the money:

-- Create a vacation fund - How good would it feel to have your vacation funded at the beginning of the year?
+Create a vacation fund - How good would it feel to have your vacation funded at the beginning of the year?
 With that out of the way, you can focus on saving for your future.
-We'd recommend keeping a separate "vacation fund" so that you're not tempted to spend the money on everyday things (such as a Wealthsimple savings account)
+We'd recommend keeping a separate "vacation fund" (such as a Wealthsimple savings account) so that you're not tempted to spend the money on everyday things.

-- Fund your RRSP - Now that you've received your 2018 Notice of Assessment, you know exactly how much 2019 RRSP contribution room you have and can start contributing!
+Fund your RRSP - Now that you've received your 2018 Notice of Assessment, you know exactly how much 2019 RRSP contribution room you have and can start contributing!
 Make sure you keep track of how much you contribute so that you stay within the limit for the year.
-Check out this article to see what we mean.

 If you owe money to the CRA: It's best that you pay it right away.
 The late penalty is 6% interest and 5% penalty for any amount owed, plus 1% for each month you're late.